 PirateNet is Seton Hall’s online portal and your access to your financial aid, bills, registration and more.
 To access the portal, visit PirateNet.shu.edu.
-Your will be sent your username and password in March if you have submitted your tuition deposit.
+Your will be sent your username and password in early February if you have submitted your tuition deposit.

 - Meet with Your Adviser

 Meet with an academic adviser to evaluate your advanced standing credit evaluation and receive help with course selection and registration for the coming semester.
-Contact the Academic Success and Transfer Student Center to set up your advising appointment.
-The Center is located in Mooney Hall, room 11 and can be reached at email@example.com or (973) 275-2387.
+Beginning May 1, contact the Transfer Center to set up your advising appointment.
+The Center is located in Mooney Hall, room 15 and can be reached at firstname.lastname@example.org or (973) 275-2387.